Alfredoxrock/lucit-dev-project-a-alfredo-h/README.md

 Your work will be evaluated based on

--How well you followed the project requirements / instructions -What you did differently than other candidates
+- How well you followed the project requirements / instructions
+- What you did differently than other candidates
--The quality of your code, your commits and the organization of your components, files, etc.
+- The quality of your code, your commits and the organization of your components, files, etc.
--What you innovated / added / created beyond what was listed in the project requirements
+- What you innovated / added / created beyond what was listed in the project requirements